Catshuis Childcare Benefit Scheme

 What happens after I register?

-We will first perform a short assessment to see whether you are part of the target group.
-This short assessment is largely computerised, which is why it can be completed quickly.
+We will first perform a first assessment to see whether you are part of the target group.
+This first assessment is largely computerised, which is why it can be completed quickly.
 For example, we check whether you have actually ever applied for childcare benefit and, if so, whether it has been unduly stopped.
 We also check whether you were unduly required to repay the benefit.
 You do not need to provide new evidence or receipts for this.

-After this we will contact you by phone to tell you the outcome of the short assessment.
+After this we will contact you by phone to tell you the outcome of the first assessment.
 You will also receive a letter about this.
 We refer to this as a "notification".
 If you are eligible for €30,000 you will be paid this amount straight away.
 If you prefer to receive the money at a later date, you can indicate this during the phone call.

 My case is already being processed.
 How does the new scheme affect me?